Unit 8. Numerals II

-The latter phrase is an example of a partitive construction that describes all items from its set, a possibility left open by the partitive cases’ definition.
+The latter phrase is a partitive construction that describes all items from its set, a possibility left open by the partitive cases’ definition.
 The corresponding cumulative bracket would mean ‘all things, which are rooms’ or ‘everything, which is a room’, i.e. there are no other things than rooms.

-As an individual need not necessarily be coherent, two individuals of a continuous action such as ‘eat’ or ‘sleep’ do not necessarily mean eating or sleeping twice in the sense of two temporally separate actions.
+As an individual need not be temporally connected, two individuals of a continuous action such as ‘eat’ or ‘sleep’ do not necessarily mean eating or sleeping twice in the sense of two temporally separate actions.
 But then, even in English we speak of sleeping twice if we are thinking of two nights, even if we wake up in the middle of the first night and then go to sleep again.
-It’s not a question of continuity but of what is perceived as a unit (an individual).
+It’s not a question of continuity but of what functions as an individual, as mentioned before.

-Distributive numerals (‘one each, in pairs’) are yet another case for the indefinite numeral eachÌ., this time with a cumulative bracket.
-To express ‘each of something’, we also need the familiar partitive bracket.
-An inversion gets the sentence into the desired shape.
+Distributive numerals (‘one each, in pairs’) are another use of the indefinite numeral RÌ. ‘each’, this time with a cumulative bracket.

 |each-acc1 host-dat-acc2 two-acc-dat3.|